Moving home with BT broadband

 It's highly unlikely that BT won't be available at your new place since the Openreach network it uses covers the vast majority of UK postcodes.
-In the unlikely event that BT broadband isn't available at your new address, BT will waive any cancellation fees that may apply as they cannot provide the service you signed up to.
+In the unlikely event that BT broadband isn't available at your new address, BT will waive any cancellation fees that may apply since it cannot provide the service to which you signed up.

 Upgrading your BT broadband deal